 Non-immigrant visas allow applicants to reside in the US while processing their Green Card.
 There are numerous types of visas in this category.
 Here are the most commonly used.

-H-1 visa
+H-1 Visa

 H-1 visas are for skilled international professionals who want to live and work in America on a long-term basis.
 As these are non-immigrant visas, they are often quicker to obtain than a Green Card.
 In order to qualify for this visa, expats must have a US company sponsor their application or petition on their behalf.

-L visa
+L Visa

-It can lead to permanent residency and is relatively easy to obtain with the right documentation and presentation.
+It can lead to permanent residency and is relatively easy to obtain with the proper documentation and presentation.
 Expats would need to be transferred from a company’s offices in their home country to a branch in the US.

 E-5 visa